3 Careers for Artists

 Interior Designer

-Have fun at work and demonstrate your artistic nature in this highly rewarding career where you design, plan and furnish interior spaces in residential, commercial or industrial settings.
+Have fun at work and demonstrate your artistic nature as an interior designer.
+In this highly rewarding career, you’re responsible for designing, planning, and furnishing interior spaces in residential, commercial or industrial settings.

 BLS Overview